 WHY THIS MATTERS IN BRIEF

-- Dubai is a city that was gifted nothing, and had to earn everything, and it was a great pleasure to speak there, in a place that is rapidly becoming the very embodiment of the future
+Dubai is a city that was gifted nothing, and had to build and earn everything, and it was a great honour to speak there, in a place that is rapidly becoming the very embodiment of the future.

 Dubai Dubai so good they named it twice… well, they should have anyway.